Lost a dog? Start here.

 Microchip Information

-If your pet is microchipped and you have had ANY change in phone number, address, or any other information, please contact your pet’s microchip company ASAP to update that information and/or verify that it is correct.
-Up-to-date information is a MUST because when we scan your pet for a microchip, all we read is a number which is then plugged into a database with the given information in it.
-GIHS staff strives to find owners with out-of-date information, however, current and accurate information all but guarantees that if your pet ends up here, it can be easily returned to you!
-Remember, microchips can be read by many organizations, so do not depend on your local shelter, they must be current.
+If your pet is microchipped and you have had any change in phone number, address, or other information, please contact your pet’s microchip company ASAP to update or verify that information.
+Up-to-date information is essential because when we scan your pet for a microchip, all we read is a number linked to a database with your details.
+GIHS staff works hard to locate owners with outdated information, but current and accurate details almost guarantee your pet can be returned quickly.
+Remember, microchips are readable by many organizations, so don’t rely solely on your local shelter; ensure your info is current.

 File a Lost Report: